ClimateCodeFoundation/ccc-gistemp/readme.txt

 A network connection is required to download the input files (which need only be done once), and to display an optional graph from the results.
-If you use a proxy to access the internet then Python requires that the "http_proxy" environment variable it set.
+If you use a proxy to access the internet then Python requires that the "http_proxy" environment variable is set.
 The proxy will need to handle both HTTP and FTP requests (this seems to cause some trouble, see "INPUT DATA" below for downloading data by hand).